Ultimate Guide: All You Need To Know About VDI

 - A method for creating and distributing VDI images, which can vary depending on the clients’ needs.
 In general, the lower the number of images needed in a deployment, the easier and more affordable the management effort for the VDI will be.
 However, in complex deployment, it can be difficult to stick to just a single image.

 - Storage resources.
 Depending on the use case, a large storage size may be needed and can be the most expensive aspect of the whole VDI deployment.
 It’s crucial to closely and regularly monitor the actual storage requirements of the VDI deployment to ensure efficient usage of storage.

 - Not a must, but layering technologies may be used to support the VDI images, especially in non-persistent VDIs (more on this later).
 Layering technologies will provide an easier time for users to customize the virtual desktop.
-For example, a graphic designer user may choose a layer with Photoshop, while an engineering user can choose another layer with CAD within a single virtual desktop environment.
+For example, a graphic logo design user may choose a layer with Photoshop, while an engineering user can choose another layer with CAD within a single virtual desktop environment.

 - Technology and infrastructure to secure user communications, especially by implementing SSL/TLS 1.2.
 VDI will naturally involve a regular transmission of sensitive/confidential data, so ensuring security, privacy, and integrity is a must.

 - The endpoint computing device (i.e., desktop, laptop, thin clients, smartphones, etc.)